Tips for Starting a Golf Fitness Workout Program

 Activity has culturally evolved beyond natural movement.

-Where we once had to crawl, squat, walk, and run to earn a living we now sit at a desk or move with repetitive motion for hours at a time.
+Where we once had to crawl, squat, walk, and run to earn a living we now sit at a desk or move with a repetitive motion for hours at a time.

 To replace, and perhaps to fill a need, for natural movements we have invented activities, games or sports to take its place.